apotatounit/Flex-SDK/README.md

 ```

 > [!IMPORTANT]
-> You require valid Myriota Device Manager credentials in order to
+> You require valid Myriota Device Manager credentials to
 > download the binaries.
 The script will prompt you to supply them.

 ### Setting Up DevContainer on Windows

 To build applications using a DevContainer on Windows you should first install
 [VSCode](https://code.visualstudio.com/).
 When you open the Flex SDK folder in
-VSCode it should direct you through the steps that are required to setup your
+VSCode it should direct you through the steps that are required to set up your
 [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers).
 Once you have the DevContainer open in a terminal you will be able to perform
 the [build instruction](#building-the-user-application).